 Realizer (audio type)

-A server is software/hardware that provides a service by responding to requests across a network.
+Software or hardware that provides a service by responding to requests across a network.

-Service-Level Agreement (a commitment between a service provider and a client.
-Particular aspects of the service – quality, availability, responsibilities – are agreed between the service provider and the service user).
+Service-Level Agreement, a commitment between a service provider and a client.
+Particular aspects of the service – quality, availability, responsibilities – are agreed between the service provider and the service user.

 Speech Recognition Grammar

-Single Sign-On.
-An authentication scheme that allows a user to log in with a single ID and password to any of several related, yet independent, software systems.
+Single Sign-On, an authentication scheme that allows a user to log in with a single ID and password to any of several related, yet independent, software systems.

-Text to Speech.
-It is the technology that allows a system to speak out loud a written phrase or sentence.
+Text-to-Speech technology that allows a system to speak out loud a written phrase or sentence.

-User Interface.
-The space where interactions between humans and machines occur.
+User Interface, the space where interactions between humans and machines occur.